ABridgeTooFar/abridgetoofar.github.io/index.md

 ## Welcome to my GitHub Page

 The main purpose of this page is to maintain a library of browser-enabled python scripts capable of executing in sandboxed environments.
+Not all of these examples work in Internet Explorer...
+I recommend using the Chromium browser for best results.

 ### Sample code